SmartTokenLabs/tokenscript-cli/README.md

 TokenScript CLI
 =================

-A tool for managing TokenScript projects.
+TokenScript CLI is tool for managing TokenScript projects.

-It currently includes commands for creating projects based on a selection of templates, and building the project into a valid TSML.
+The CLI currently includes commands for:
+- Creating/initializing projects based on a set of inbuilt templates or contract ABIs
+- Building the project into a TSML and validating the output
+- Emulating a TokenScript in the browser with live reload
+- Signing & validating TokenScripts for distribution

+Note: ABI import support is experimental and only works for one template

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)